HypeCheck

 Traditional

-Traditional plant extract with modest blood sugar benefits in prediabetes; evidence is limited and inconsistent.
+Traditional plant extract with modest blood sugar benefits in prediabetes and type 2 diabetes.

 Bitter Orange